quixio/quix-samples/csharp/destinations/snowflake/README.md

-# C# Snowflake Sink
+# Snowflake Sink

-The sample contained in this folder gives an example on how to stream data from Quix to Snowflake, it handles both parameter and event data.
+Stream data from Quix to Snowflake, it handles both parameter and event data.

 ## Requirements / Prerequisites
  - A Snowflake account.